 Clipping and notching in conjunction with grading the seam will help eliminate the abruptness of the seam allowance edge inside the garment.

 Scissors are always handy in a sewing room but they are not the tool to push out a corner.
 If the scissors have nice sharp points that would poke out the corner, odds are those sharp points will poke right through the fabric leaving ripped corners.

-Having a variety of dowel sizes on hand is convenient for working with different weaves and weights of fabric as well as dealing with the variety of angles which make up corners on garments and home decorating items.
-Plain dowels are inexpensive, and since half the length of a dowel is more that sufficient for a turning tool, consider sharing the other half with a sewing friend.
+Having a variety of dowel sizes on hand is convenient for working with different weaves and weights of fabric as well as dealing with the variety of angles that make up corners on garments and home decorating items.
+Plain dowels are inexpensive, and since half the length of a dowel is more than sufficient for a turning tool, consider sharing the other half with a sewing friend.
 A bamboo skewer has a very sharp point but can be used by filing the point flat with an emery board or nail file.